 The MTD regulations also require the business to keep their VAT accounts in a digital format and transfer accounting information within the business via digital links and not manually.
-The use of digital links will not be compulsory until April 2021.
+The use of digital links was to be compulsory from 1 April 2020, but this aspect of the MTD regulations now won't be enforced until April 2021.